Peprah94/nimMCMCSMCupdates/README.md

       - betaPsi
     binary sampler (367)
       - z[]  (367 elements)

-    Compiling
-      [Note] This may take a minute.
-      [Note] Use 'showCompilerOutput = TRUE' to see C++ compilation details.

-    running chain 1...

     |-------------|-------------|-------------|-------------|
     |-------------------------------------------------------|

-    running chain 2...

     |-------------|-------------|-------------|-------------|
     |-------------------------------------------------------|

-    Returning the results

 Note that the `spartaNimWeights` function can also be used to fit the full model by settung $t = nyears$. or $iNodePrev = nyears$.